loopedresolve/smoldot-swift/README.md

 try Client.shared.remove(chain: &chain)
 ````

+For additional information about usage see [documentation](https://finsig.github.io/smoldot-swift/documentation/smoldotswift/).

 **Logging**

 You may enable logging of the smoldot Rust FFI library with an environment variable at runtime (`RUST_LOG`).
 The library uses the Rust`env_logger` framework and levels can be set accordingly.

-<<Placeholder: screenshot>>

 **Building locally**

-There is a build_xcframework.sh script in the repo which can be used to build the XCFramework from the smoldot Rust FFI library.
-This will create the framework and place it (along with the checksum) in the `.build/smoldot-framework/build` directory.
+There is a build_xcframework.sh script in the repo which can be used to build the XCode Framework target from the smoldot Rust FFI library.

 ```
-> zsh build_xcframework.sh
+> zsh build_xcframework.sh dev
 ```

-Example Project
-An example project using Smoldot Swift.
+Omitting the `dev` argument will modify the package settings to use a remote binary target and create a compressed framework file (along with the checksum value).

+**Testing**

+In addition to unit tests please see this [project](https://github.com/finsig/smoldot-swift-performance) for memory usage profiling.